joelbugarini/joelbugarini.github.io/_posts/2020-11-07-Vim_dotnet_Ubuntu_WSL.markdown

 Once it's open write the next line of code:

-{% highlight bash %}
+{% highlight powershell %}
-sudo apt-get update && sudo apt-get install -y exuberant-ctags
+Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 {% endhighlight %}

 It might ask you to restart your computer, and after that we will be able to install Ubuntu through the Microsoft Store.